neondatabase/website/content/docs/serverless/serverless-driver.md

 ## How to use the driver

-To use the Neon serverless driver, you must use the driver's `neon` function.
+To use the Neon serverless driver over HTTP, you must use the driver's `neon` function.
 You can use raw SQL queries or [Drizzle-ORM](https://orm.drizzle.team/docs/installation-and-db-connection/postgresql/neon) for type safety.
-For example: -->

 <CodeTabs labels={["Node.js",  "Drizzle-ORM", "Vercel Edge Function", "Vercel Serverless Function"]}>